 |Tours:||Part of the QR Code Tour|

-Formerly called the Northeast Multi-Purpose Building, this structure houses the Faculty of Science and marks a departure from the University of Manitoba's more traditional limestone Science Complex, located directly to the west and completed by Green Blankstein Russell and Associates in 1961.
+Machray Hall marks a departure from the University of Manitoba's more traditional limestone Science Complex, located directly to the west and completed by Green Blankstein Russell and Associates in 1961.
 In comparison, it is a contemporary architectural statement.
-The exterior of Machray Hall is sheathed in panels of exposed aggregate concrete, and integrates a curtain wall of bronze-tinted glass on the north-east elevation, allowing patrons of the Science library to view the Red River from the interior.
+The exterior of Machray Hall is sheathed in panels of exposed aggregate concrete, and integrates a curtain wall of bronze-tinted glass on its north-east elevation, allowing patrons of the Science library to view the Red River from the interior.
 The Dean's office was recently renovated in two phases, completed in 2018 and 2020 by Amphora Architecture Inc. The renovations converted the small study space adjacent to the original office to accommodate a larger office space, open and accessible to student and professional inquiries.
 Anondized aluminum frames with large spans of glazing were installed to allow light to penetrate through existing windows in the space.

-The building is named after Robert Machray, who was the first Chancellor of the University of Manitoba and the Archbishop for Rupertsland.
-Machray believed strongly that religion and education were equal partners.
-He was responsible for pressuring the provincial government to include natural sciences as part of the curriculum.
+The building is named after Robert Machray, the first Chancellor of the University of Manitoba and the Archbishop for Rupertsland.
+Machray strongly believed that religion and education were equal partners.
+He was responsible for pressuring the provincial government to include natural sciences in the curriculum.